profexorgeek/frostflake/README.md

 * Unit Tests coverage O_o
 * Parenting/Attachment: Ability to have one Drawable parent another and their rotation/velocity/etc stay in sync

-### Contribution guidelines ###
+### Style Guidelines ###
-* Writing tests: I don't/haven't but you should!
+* See styleGuide.js
-* Code review: No process in place yet.
+* Code should be JSLint valid except for the frostFlake module pattern
-* Other guidelines: See future features above for project direction.
+* Test cases need to be written!
+Code base at the time of this readme has zero test coverage :(

 ### Who do I talk to? ###
 BitBucket user profexorgeek, aka Justin Johnson.
 Send to my gmail: justin.d.johnson